Interview with Ronald Davis

 AS: Yes.

-RD: But Southwell, there was a pub there, almost opposite the cathedral, where we used to hang out there, play darts there and there were some girls who lived nearby who used to come in and sometimes take us home for a cup of tea and things like that.
+RD: But Southwell, there was a pub there, almost opposite the Cathedral, where we used to hang out there, play darts there and there were some girls who lived nearby who used to come in and sometimes take us home for a cup of tea and things like that.
 And then on a special [emphasis] occasion we would get the train from Newark to Nottingham.
-Now Nottingham was a big city, I liked Nottingham very much.
-There I was in 1943, when my father died – in the Jewish religion for a year after the death of a parent, you have to say a special prayer and there, and there, and there in Nottingham was the nearest synagogue, so I used to go to Nottingham, I used to go on Friday night, stay in the YMCA in Nottingham overnight for very little, and then go to the synagogue which was just down the road from the YMCA, and, to say these special prayers, and there I would be invited by various families to lunch on Saturday, which is as you know the Jewish Sabbath.
+Now Nottingham was, was a big city, I liked Nottingham very much.
+There I was in 1943, when my father died – in the Jewish religion for a year after the death of a parent, you have to say a special prayer and there, and there in Nottingham was the nearest synagogue, so I used to go there on, I used to go on Friday night, stay in the YMCA in Nottingham overnight for very little, and then go to the synagogue which was just down the road from the YMCA, and, to say these special prayers, and there I would be invited by various families to lunch on Saturday, which is as you know the Jewish Sabbath.
 And after lunch I would have a walk round with them then I would go back to the station, back to camp, because I’d only have twenty-four hours off.
 But Nottingham was a very happy place to me, I met a lot of people there, civilians, girls, and – the prettiest girls in Britain come from Nottingham, you know that do you?
 [Laughs], they say.

 AS: My wife did.

 RD: Well there you are [laughs], you’ve proved it [laughs].
-But Nottingham was a great place for me, and by a strange coincidence, one of my closest friends, post war, became manager of a very large factory there, and we were involved in business and what have you, and I used to travel up to Nottingham for a long time, so I became, I knew Nottingham well.
+But Nottingham was a, was a great place for me, and by a strange coincidence, one of my closest friends, post war, became manager of a very large factory there, and we were involved in business and what have you, and I used to travel up to Nottingham for a long time, so I became, I knew Nottingham well.
 And then in 1945 the war ended, and VE Day, it was rumoured that a large number of Bomber Command squadrons would be going out to the Far East, ‘cause prior to that there had been no heavy bombers outside of Britain because there was obviously nowhere for them to land [emphasis].
-So we were going out to the Far East, but before one aeroplane took off to go, VJ Day came so that was hit on the head.
+So we were going out to the Far East, but before we, one aeroplane took off to go, VJ Day came so that was hit on the head.
 And I, the squadron was disbanded and I went, was posted to Number One Signals Depot at West Drayton at West London, which was very handy for home, and by that time we were getting weekends off and things that, so I used to go home at weekends.
 But I was deferred demobilisation for a long time because, although I’d served five and a half years, you, your demobilisation depended on the length of service and your age [emphasis].
-Well I started at eighteen whereas most of them started at twenty-one, which meant that I was way down the list for discharge when it came to numbers, even though I did, I’d served for five and a half years, and I wasn’t demobilised until July forty-six.
+Well I started at eighteen whereas most of them started at twenty-one, which meant that I was way down the list for discharge when it came to numbers, even though I’d, I’d served for five and a half years, and I wasn’t demobilised until July ‘46.
 So it was a year after the end of the war.
 And then I – I’d had this open air life for five and a half years and I hadn’t the faintest idea what I wanted to do.
-I certainly didn’t want to go back to the solicitors’ office, I didn’t want to go back anywhere indoors.
+I certainly didn’t want to go back to the solicitors office, I didn’t want to go back anywhere indoors.
 I thought I must [emphasis] be outside and what could I do, I thought I would become a commercial traveller.
-What made me think of that I haven’t the faintest idea but it was soon quashed because when I came home on demobilisation leave my mother, God rest her soul, said ‘I’ve found you a job in the solicitors’ office’ [laughs] and when my mother said that you didn’t say no [laughs].
-And so I went then to work for my uncle who had a practice in the city of London in Finsbury Square and started all over again training.
-I never qualified as a solicitor but did, I did become what they now call a chartered legal executive, which is basically – we ran all solicitors’ offices, [laughs] we did the work.
+What made me think of that I haven’t the faintest idea but it was soon quashed because when I came home on demobilisation leave my mother, God rest her soul, said ‘I’ve found you a job in the solicitors office’ [laughs] and when my mother said that you didn’t say no [laughs].
+And so I went then to work for my uncle who had a practice in the City of London in Finsbury Square and started all over again training.
+I never qualified as a solicitor but I did become a, what are now called a chartered legal executive, which is basically – we ran all solicitors offices, [laughs] we did the work.
 And that I did until I retired at seventy-two.
 I did have quite a bit of success in the business and fixed myself up with investments and pensions and things of that sort and I retired very comfortably at seventy-two.

-AS: Did you work in the city of London –
+AS: Did you work in the City of London –

 AS: Very good.

 RD: And for London that is unheard of [laughs].
 And I lived there until I married Pat in 1990.
-She had no wish to live there – it was a lovely flat but she had no wish to live there because no community and everybody used to skip off for the weekend.
-There was just no community there, and that’s when we came to end up [?] –
+She she had no wish to live there – it was a lovely flat but she had no wish to live there because no community and everybody used to skip off for the weekend.
+There was just no community there, and that’s when we came to end up –

 AS: So you found it quite easy to settle back into civilian life?